 - Seal any garbage cans and compost bins at night.

 - Use locking lids on trashcans if possible or place a weight on top to keep the lids closed.

-- Keep the outside of your home well lit at night – possums and raccoons are nocturnal and shy away from lights.
+- Keep the outside of your home well-lit at night as opossums and raccoons will shy away from the lights.

-- Spray a mixture of half ammonia and half water on your trashcans or soak rags in the mixture and scatter them around your property.
-The smell will repel these pests.
+- Spray a mixture of half ammonia and half water on your trashcans or soak rags in the mixture and scatter them around your property; this smell will repel these pests.

-- If you think you have a wildlife issue, contact a licensed pest control expert who can provide you with a thorough evaluation and treatment plan.
+- If wildlife constantly returns, consider contacted a licensed pest control company who can provide you with a thorough evaluation and wildlife control plan.